 “We are pleased to partner with the City of San Francisco to provide COVID-19 testing at GLIDE for the most marginalized in our City,” said Karen Hanrahan, President and CEO of GLIDE.
 “We will lean on our trusted relationships with community partners to make sure the homeless and hardest to reach can access testing, obtain their test results and receive the care they need.
 During this global pandemic, GLIDE will continue to expand our services and do whatever we can to enhance the health, dignity, and protection of the most marginalized – in the Tenderloin and throughout San Francisco.”

-GLIDE has staff at the lobby of 330 Ellis Street ready to register community members on Wednesdays, Thursdays and Fridays from 10:00 am to 4:00 pm, with the goal of moving toward same-day registration in the near future.
-Residents will be registered for testing on a Tuesday or a Wednesday of their choice without a specific appointment time.
-(The testing site adds a second day of testing per week beginning on Wednesday, August 5.)
+Testing at the site will take place on Tuesdays from 10:00AM to 4:00PM, and people can sign up in advance.
+GLIDE will have staff at the lobby of 330 Ellis Street, ready to register community members on Thursdays and Fridays from 10:00AM to 4:00PM, with the goal of moving toward same-day registration in the near future.
+Residents will be registered for testing on a Tuesday of their choice without a specific appointment time.
+The testing site is also working to add a second day of testing per week.

 DPH will administer the tests, providing test results by phone, and conducting contact tracing and offering social services if test results are positive.
 For those who do not have phones, GLIDE will assist with lowering barriers by connecting the person with access to their test results and contact tracing interviews.
 Contact tracing is an essential component of follow up for positive test results, and participants will be informed about the importance of working with contact tracers to slow the spread of the virus.